Zywave/booster/src/_areas/application-framework/developers/installation.md

 title: Installation
 subtitle: Get started with our application framework!
 ---
-The Zywave API Toolkit is offered in a variety of ways; all components (including the bundle) are available via the npm registry, meaning you're just an `npm install` or `yarn add` away.
+The Zywave API Toolkit is offered in a variety of ways.
+All components (including the bundle) are available via the npm registry; meaning you're just an `npm install` or `yarn add` away.

 However, the most common (and recommended) way of installing the toolkit is via a CDN that can resolve npm tags and versions.
 Zywave offers that service via [the Zywave CDN](https://cdn.zywave.com).